aziz/PlainNotes/README.md

 </p>

 ## Usage

+**Note:** Although PlainNotes works under SublimeText 2, some features might not be available.
+We're not actively testing it under SublimeText 2 but will do our best to make it compatible and usable.
+We appreciate bug reports and pull requests.

 Most of PlainNotes commands are accessible from the SublimeText main menu.
 You should have a menu item called `Notes` right after `Help`.
 Although, there are faster and easier ways of running those commnads that are mentioned below.

 #### Starting a new note (`super+F4`)